vikashsprem/Book-Store-Application-Frontend/README.md

-# BookCenter: Your Ultimate Book Share Platform
+# SyncStucy: Your Ultimate Book Sharing Platform

-Welcome to BookCenter, the ultimate book-sharing platform that fosters collaborative learning and exploration.
+Welcome to SyncStudy, the ultimate book-sharing platform that fosters collaborative learning and exploration.
 BookCenter empowers users to share, discover, and engage with diverse resources, all within an intuitive interface that enhances the reading experience.
-Whether you're a voracious reader, an aspiring writer, or simply curious about the world of literature, BookCenter has something for everyone.
+Whether you're a voracious reader, an aspiring writer, or simply curious about the world of literature, SyncStudy has something for everyone.

 ## Visuals